hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.15.7: Added possibility to generate image caption with AI based on the image title.
+* 1.15.8: Added option to display image caption separately.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.15.8 =
+= Updated: 28.07.2025 =
+* **Added:** Option to display image caption separately.
+* **Added:** Option to set WooCommerce product price as a source for title, description, and caption.
+* **Added:** Deep linking support for lightbox images.
+* **Added:** Option to enable sharing functionality within the lightbox.

 = 1.15.7 =
 = Updated: 22.07.2025 =
 * **Added:** Possibility to generate image caption with AI based on the image title.